webpack/webpack-cli/README.md

 npx webpack-cli init
 ```

-You will be prompted for several questions about what how you want to generate your config file when running the `init` command so webpack CLI can provide the best fitting configuration.
+You will be prompted for some questions about what how you want to generate your config file when running the `init` command so webpack CLI can provide the best fitting configuration.

 ## webpack CLI Scaffolds